How long does it take for citations to appear online when someone cites my work?

 For a researcher, speed is often equivalent to opportunity.
 A delay of 6–12 months in citation indexing can lead to "invisible impact" during crucial evaluation windows.
 Here we explain why:

-Grant & tenure applications: Funding bodies and tenure committees look at your recent impact.
-If you apply for a grant today, but your citations from the last 6 months haven't appeared in your profile yet, your h-index and citation velocity will look artificially low.
+Grant & tenure applications: Funding bodies and tenure committees look at your recent impact: professional bibliometric tracking is essential here.
+If you apply for a grant today, but your citations from the last 6 months haven't appeared in your profile yet, your h-index and citation velocity will look artificially low (check how to calculate your h-index based on your citations).

 The "first citation" predictor: Bibliometric studies suggest that the waiting time (WT) to the first citation is a strong predictor of a paper's long-term success.
 Rapid indexing validates this early traction, signaling to the community that the work is relevant now.